This doesn’t have to be all or nothing. You could “retire overseas” and still spend part or even lots of your time back home.

 One is looking for a place at the beach where he can spend two or three months at a time then return home to his wife who continues to work and isn’t ready to make a move…

-Another is looking to build a portfolio of second homes to which he could escape now and then but that he could also count on to generate good yields over time…
+Another is looking to build a portfolio of second homes that he can escape to now and then and also count on to generate good yields over time…

 One is interested in snow-birding it in the tropics… and another wants to clean-slate it, to sell everything she owns and start over, full-time, someplace new and exciting.